semal-gajera/CodeResignTool/README.md

 <PRE>
 <b>ProvisioningProfile (Required):</b>
-Name of provisioning profile (with .mobileprovision file extension) with which you want to resign your app.
+Name of provisioning profile with which you want to resign your app.
+Include file extension ( .mobileprovision).
 Please do not forget put ProvisioningProfile file into <b>CodeResignTool</b> directory.
 </PRE>